-As this is the Company's second Annual report and Financial statements, the reporting period encompasses the year ended 31 December 2019 and the comparatives encompass the 14 month period from the date of incorporation to 31 December 2018.
-The Company indicated to potential investors in the Prospectus that it would be preparing its first set of financial statements at the end of its first full calendar year of operations, in accordance with the Company's articles of association.
+As this is the Company's first Annual report and Financial statements, the reporting period encompasses the 22 month period from the date of incorporation to 31 December 2018.
+The Company indicated to potential investors in the Prospectus submitted to SIX Swiss Exchange that it would be preparing its first set of financial statements at the end of the financial year 2018, in accordance with the Company's articles of association.